 Work With Your Bank for the Best Deals

-If you can afford financing through a dealership, do it – but keep the interest rate as low as possible.
-If you’re a bit more strapped on cash, or just super frugal, go through your local bank or credit union.
-You can find much better rates through your bank because of the “relationship discounts” dealers don’t offer or even care about.
+If you find favorable financing terms through a dealership, great – but keep the interest rate as low as possible.
+If not, consider going through your local bank or credit union.
+You can sometimes find better rates through your bank or credit union than at your local dealership.

 Big Picture: Decide Based on Purchase Price

 When you’re buying a new car, especially if you’re strapped on cash, it’s very tempting to select a car based on the monthly payment – especially if it’s a make and model you love, the total price is a bit higher than you’d like to pay, but they’re offering monthly payments at a rate you’re practically drooling at.

 However, think about it: you’ll be paying interest on these monthly payments, so in the long run you’ll be paying a lot more than the total purchase price, especially if you’re making just the minimum payment, and double-especially if you have a high interest rate.

 And a final tip: always, before agreeing to anything or signing your name anywhere, ensure you know the absolute, complete, full price of the car – that’s including any extra, hidden costs such as hidden taxes, car preparation and delivery fees, or dealership costs that dealers will not tell you about unless you ask directly.
 Once you have this full cost, negotiate based on that full price.
 Trust me, you’ll have a much easier time financially if you follow this advice.

 Play It Cool: Do Not Mention Your Trade-In Upfront